 Board of Trustees

-Edward Seymour, Chair
+Edward Seymour, Treasurer

 Ed was born in Winchester, MA.
 He is a graduate of Winchester Public School and Minuteman Regional Vocational Technical School.
 He moved to Rindge in 2002 and started his business Coyote Discount Oil in 2003.
 Ed married Lori DiBacco in 2010.
 Ed and Lori have two sons Thomas who is 7 years old and Leo who is 2 years old.
 He and his family moved to Hale Hill Road in September 2014.
 He joined Cathedral of the Pines Board of Trustee in 2016 and is a member of the Program Committee.
 Ed cares deeply about Cathedral of the Pines and enjoys participating with his family at Cathedral events.
 He is eager to help whenever needed.